-Raised or low-profile flooring for easy access to power d data cables; movable, operable walls with acoustical properties for group discussions; and lighting systems capable of dimming and pre-set lighting scenes are other popular requests that make facilities more adaptable to training.
+Raised or low-profile flooring for easy access to power and data cables; movable, operable walls with acoustical properties for group discussions; and lighting systems capable of dimming and pre-set lighting scenes are other popular requests that make facilities more adaptable to training.

 Foldability, configurability, flexibility, movability, convertability: How ever you want to articulate it, the equipment furnishing today’s corporate training spaces needs to be mobile.
 “Training today is unlike the training of yesteryear where there was one training room set up in a classroom-style, which would be used on occasion to train employees.
 There’s so much more training going on today, with many more employees involved on a regular basis, so furnishing requirements for these environments also have changed,” explains KI’s Nance.